jdwilson4/ThePoliticalBrain/README.md

 This code provides plot **Figure 1** -- pairwise scatterplots that show associations among the features (political scores from each task) as well as associations between the predicted political scores and the true political ideology of each participant.

-To create this plot, you'll need the `GGally` and `ggplot2` packages installed and loaded.
+To create this plot, you'll need the `GGally` and `ggplot2` packages installed and loaded in R.

 ```
+#load the needed packages
 install.packages("ggplot2")
 install.packages("GGally")
 library(ggplot2)
 library(GGally)

+#get a .pdf of the plot using the ggpairs function
 pdf("Associations_Figure1.pdf", width = 16, height = 16)
 ggpairs(data.frame(Ideology = truth, Affect = dat$Affect, Empathy = dat$Empathy, Reward = dat$Reward, Retrieval = dat$Retrieval, Resting = dat$Resting,
                    GoNoGo = dat$GoNogo, Encoding = dat$Encoding, ToM = dat$ToM, WorkingMem= dat$WorkingMem, Extremity = as.factor(Extremity)),